p13202994/CTEC3905_Assignment_2/README.md

 # Decision behind developing this website
 Whole information about developing this site is given in a word document but in brief, I developed website on this topic and as a single page is firstly, this is something I am interested in and I was following the development videos and tutorials of single page applications from last few months which gave me the idea to develop my site in that way.

+# Folders and files

+css- contains all css files and bootstrap files images - contains all images used in the site js- all js files index.htm - the actual single page website readme.md - basic information about this site info.docx- All information about the site is in this document.